WGL-2024/WGL_repo_2024/AP-protocol.md

 #### Notes:
 - For the discovery protocol, `Packet`s of type `FloodRequest` and `FloodResponse` will be sent.
-- The `routing_header` of `Packet`s of type `FloodRequest` will be ignored (as the Packet is sent to all neighbors except the one from which it was received).
 - The `routing_header` of `Packet`s of type `FloodResponse`, on the other hand, determines the packet's path, and is creared from the `path_trace` of the `FloodRequest` from which is generated.

 ### **Recording Topology Information**